 Consumer Inquiries and Complaints Division

-445 12th Street, SW
+445 12th Street, S.W.

 Washington, DC 20554

-The Federal Trade Commission (FTC) has adopted detailed rules that restrict sending unwanted commercial email messages to computers.
-To find out more about the FTC’s rules, visit www.ftc.gov/bcp/edu/microsites/spam/rules.htm .
-To file a complaint with the FTC or to get free information on spam issues in general, visit www.ftc.gov/spam/ or call 1-877-382-4357 voice; 1-866-653-4261 TTY.
+Federal Trade Commission (FTC) rules restrict sending unwanted commercial email messages to computers.
+To find out more, visit www.ftc.gov/bcp/edu/microsites/spam/rules.htm .
+To file a complaint with the FTC or get more information, visit www.ftc.gov/spam or call 1-877-382-4357 voice; 1-866-653-4261 TTY.

 State anti-spam laws

 The CAN-SPAM Act is intended to preempt – or replace – state anti-spam laws, but states may enforce CAN-SPAM Act restrictions on non-wireless SPAM.
 State laws prohibiting fraudulent or deceptive acts and computer crimes remain in effect.

 To request this article in an accessible format - braille, large print, Word or text document or audio - write or call us at the address or phone number above, or send an email to email@example.com .